 In most React projects, the application data is managed by a data store.
-There are a number of data store packages available, but the most widely used is Redux.
+Several data store packages are available, but the most widely used is Redux.
 To add the Redux packages to the project, open a new command prompt, navigate to the reactapp folder, and run the commands shown in Listing 19-17.